 The Ottomans, the Indians, and the Chinese heard about these stories but showed little interest in Europe.
-Their world revolved around their own empires while the Europeans enjoyed the undisputed mastery of the America and the Oceania.
-The wealth and the accumulated knowledge was then used to invade Asia.
-The detailed understanding of the local culture allowed Europeans to leverage and rule the populations far larger than theirs (ashishb’s note: The Spanish destruction of Inca and Aztecs; and the British colonial rule of India has strong parallels, the author missed out the right phrasing here which is divide and rule policy).
+Their world revolved around their empires while the Europeans enjoyed the undisputed mastery of America and Oceania.
+The wealth and accumulated knowledge was then used to invade Asia.
+The detailed understanding of the local culture allowed Europeans to leverage and rule the populations far larger than theirs (ashishb’s note: The Spanish destruction of the Inca and Aztecs; and the British colonial rule of India have strong parallels, the author missed out on the right phrasing here which is divide and rule policy).
 While Imperialists claim that their empires were altruistic projects, a white man’s burden, the truth was locals were subjugated with an iron fist.

 In 1764, Britishers conquered Bengal, the richest province of India, due to the policies of the British East India Company, a third of the population (about 10 million) died from 1769-73 in the Bengal Famine.